karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-rtl.md

 #### cleanup

-Failing to call cleanup when you've called render could result in a memory leak and tests which are not "idempotent" (which can lead to difficult to debug errors in your tests).
+Failing to call cleanup when you've called render could result in a memory leak and tests which are not "idempotent" (which can lead to difficult to debug errors).

 ```js
 // ./components/alert.spec.jsx